What’s your new year’s resolution? Instead of making one for yourself, why not make one for your ministry?

 I’ve found that reading the latest popular secular marketing book makes my mind more creative, and I’ll see parallels to my own ministry.
 I’ll dream up new ideas.
 I’ll try new things.
 I’ll evaluate.
 If the new thing fails, I’ll attempt to figure out why, then fix it or try something new.

-For instance, by reading a marketing book you may discover that quality graphics are a subconscious clue for busy people to quickly evaluate a company.
+For instance, by reading a marketing book you may discover that quality graphics are a subconscious clue for busy people to quickly evaluate the services offered by the digital advertising companies.
 That’s why millions are spent on logos and such.
 Does your website look amateurish (does your church even have a website?)
 Do your bulletins look like they were the product of a mimeograph from 1977?
 (Remember those things… with the purple ink and weird smell?)
 Would that send a signal to visitors that your church is amateurish and outdated?

 Maybe you have trouble getting musicians to show up for rehearsals.
 By reading Freakonomics, I learn that many good, decent people will try to get away with anything they can.
 What if you decided to make a rule – if you don’t come to rehearsal, you can’t play on Sunday?
 Would that be enough incentive for them to rehearse?